unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 • Optionally returns all non-overlapping boxes in sorted order.

-• Handles malformed input with a clear "Error" output.
+• Handles malformed input with a clear `Error` output.

 • Efficient for large grids (10,000 × 10,000).